Oregon Wolf Wars

 • HB3636 adds a check-off on hunters' licenses for hunters to voluntarily donate funds to predator control for the killing of several species including cougars, bears, coyotes, furbearers and wolves.
 Although Predator Defense opposed HB3636 early on in the session, the bill ran under the radar screen of most conservation organizations because it was not exclusively oriented to wolves.
 HB3636 has the potential to raise a lot of hunter dollars since approximately 50 thousand tags are sold yearly.
 Predator Defense joined other groups in asking the governor to veto HB3636, but it was too little, too late.
 Read our letter to Oregon officials

 Thank you to those of you who contacted legislators in response to alerts on these bills.
-If you would like to be on our alert list, please send an email to:
+If you would like to be on our alert list, please send an email to us at

-brooks@predatordefense.org and put 'alert list' in the subject line.
+info@predatordefense.org (please put "Action Alert Request" in the subject line).

 Learn More about the Challenges Facing Wolves